 As part of its employment practice, Mobilization for Justice provides advice, counsel and representation to help people with past criminal records re-enter the workforce.
 Our services help clients to:

-- oppose unlawful job discrimination on the basis of criminal convictions, particularly in government jobs
+- challenge unlawful job discrimination on the basis of criminal convictions, particularly in government jobs

 - obtain occupational licenses, e.g. security guards, barbers, taxi drivers, etc., including representation at city and state administrative hearings

-In addition to legal services to individuals, Mobilization for Justice works closely with other re-entry organizations to train local advocates and people with past criminal records about employment rights and responsibilities, how to correct rap sheets, and how to obtain Certificates of Relief from Disabilities.
-Trainings are interactive and incorporate how best to work with court personnel to obtain records, how to review records for inaccuracies, how to submit documentation to private and government employers, how to present oneself at hearings, and how to plan a career path.
+In addition to legal services to individuals, Mobilization for Justice works closely with re-entry organizations to train advocates and people with past criminal records about employment rights and responsibilities, how to correct rap sheets, and how to obtain Certificates of Relief from Disabilities.

 Our re-entry work receives pro bono support from attorneys at Ropes & Gray LLP, who represent clients who have been denied licenses at administrative hearings.